U.S. Justice Department to end Trump-era program targeting threats posed by China

 "Make no mistake, we will be relentless in defending our country from China," Olsen said.

-(Reporting by Sarah N. Lynch, additional reporting by Nate Raymond in Boston; Editing by Scott Malone and Alistair Bell)
+(Reporting by Sarah N. Lynch, additional reporting by Nate Raymond in Boston and Jane Lanhee Lee in San Francisco; Editing by Scott Malone and Alistair Bell)

 ((sarah.n.lynch@thomsonreuters.com; 202-579-0289;))